Dre Campbell Farm

 When soil is constantly soggy, it creates the perfect environment for powdery scab to thrive.

 Overwatering your potato plants can also lead to misshapen tubers.
-Therefore, properly manage moisture levels in the soil through controlled watering.
+Therefore, manage soil moisture levels properly through controlled watering.

-When the cover crop is tilled into the soil, it also adds organic matter that feeds the beneficial microbes in the soil.
-These good bacteria help create a natural defense against various pathogens, thus helping to reduce infection.
+When the cover crop is tilled into the soil, it also adds organic matter that feeds beneficial soil microbes.

 4. Keep the Soil Moist During Tuber Formation